50 Health Tips That Will Make You Feel 20 Years Younger

 It sounds obvious, but how often do you really eat the recommended amount of fruit and veggies every day?
-If you're not meeting those guidelines (which is 2.5 to 3 cups of veggies and 1.5 to 2 cups of fruit per day, according to the U.S. Department of Agriculture), you might want to step it up.
+If you're not meeting those guidelines (which is two-and-a-half to three cups of veggies and one-and-a-half to two cups of fruit per day, according to the U.S. Department of Agriculture), you might want to step it up.

 "It sounds so simple, but eating your fruit and veggies can really, truly help you feel younger," says Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition.
 "Why?
 For one, fresh produce is made up of a good amount of water.
 That water can help your body function optimally, and good hydration helps fight feelings of fatigue and sluggishness.
 Also, veggies and fruit provide so many important vitamins and minerals that can help everything from your immune health to keeping your bones strong."

 If you're struggling to meet the guidelines, Gorin recommends getting your fix by making smoothies.
 When mixed with fruit, you won't even be able to taste vegetables like cauliflower, kale, and spinach.
 And for the easily overlooked symptoms you should be keeping an eye on, check out Over 40?
 Here Are 40 Health Symptoms You Need to Know About..

 Grab some vitamins.

 As you age, it can be harder to get all the vitamins and nutrients you need from your diet alone.
 That's why you'll want to consider adding a daily multivitamin to your routine.
 "I think of multivitamins as an insurance policy against an imperfect diet," Michael Roizen, MD, told the Cleveland Clinic.
 Over 50?
 A multivitamin can help keep your bones strong, your energy levels up, and your overall health in check.